Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 And to his family, it meant there was no longer any chance, no matter how slight in the first place, that Hernandez would walk free, or get any sort of help.
 His conviction was under appeal when he died.

 Over the objections of prosecutors, the state of Massachusetts vacated his murder conviction weeks later, the legally mandated outcome in cases when the defendant dies before the appeals process has been exhausted.
+Last year, however, the state's highest court reinstated the conviction and basically did away with the old law, ruling it "outdated and no longer consonant with the circumstances of contemporary life, if, in fact, it ever was."

+Attorney Jose Baez, who won the acquittal for Hernandez in the double-homicide case before he died, called the decision "cruel for Aaron's family, but also disappointing and discouraging to all of those families who seek to clear their loved ones' names, in a flawed system where wrongful convictions are reversed every day."

+Doug Sheff, attorney for the family of Odin Lloyd, the man Hernandez had been convicted of murdering in 2013, said the Supreme Judicial Court's decision "helped the family tremendously to obtain closure from the horrible loss of their beloved Odin."

+"There are so many what-ifs," Shayanna Jenkins Hernandez, Hernandez's fiancée and mother of his daughter, said in the docu-special.
+"You just never really know what demons he could've been facing."

+The Boston Globe did a sweeping investigative "Spotlight" series and companion podcast, Gladiator, which FX secured the rights to last year.
+And now Killer Inside: The Mind of Aaron Hernandez, a new limited series streaming on Netflix, is the latest deep dive into what remains an astounding fall from what at one point may have seemed like grace, but in reality was a much more precarious starting point than initially met the eye.

-While the trajectory of Hernandez's life tells the story of a deeply troubled young man who was athletically gifted but prone to addiction and violence and was unable to say no to the darker side of life, even after signing a $40 million NFL contract, some who knew him—including his fiancée, with whom he had a daughter—continue to insist that it was Hernandez's own physical suffering that led to his moral and psychological decline.
+While the trajectory of Hernandez's life tells the story of a deeply troubled young man who was athletically gifted but prone to addiction and violence and was unable to say no to the darker side of life, even after signing a $40 million NFL contract, some who knew him continued to insist that it was Hernandez's own physical suffering that led to his moral and psychological decline.
+Almost as soon as he died, there were rumors that he had had relationships with other men and had been living a lie with regard to his sexuality.

-Shayanna Jenkins, who he'd been dating since 2007, didn't initially believe that Hernandez had committed suicide, which the medical examiner concluded he had done by hanging himself from a bedsheet tied to the window in his cell at Souza-Baranowski Correctional Center in Shirley, Mass.
+Jenkins, whom he'd been with since 2007, eventually relayedthat she never saw any evidence as far as she was concerned that her longtime boyfriend was gay.
+Nor did she initially believe that Hernandez had committed suicide, which the medical examiner concluded he had done by hanging himself from a bedsheet tied to the window in his cell at Souza-Baranowski Correctional Center in Shirley, Mass.

 He had written "John 3:16"—"For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life"—in ink on his forehead, and scrawled it on the wall in blood.
 Cardboard had been jammed into the door tracks, seemingly to prevent anyone from easily entering the cell.
 There were three handwritten notes next to his Bible, including one to "Shay," another for his daughter and a third that was reportedly for his lawyer.

 "Aaron was spiritual, but he wasn't the kind of guy to get up every Sunday and go to church.
-Not saying that things may have changed being there, you have nothing but time to think," Jenkins said on Dr. Phil last May.
+Not saying that things may have changed being there, you have nothing but time to think," Jenkins said on Dr. Phil in May 2017.
 He had never mentioned that Bible passage before to her, she said.

 Josh Reynolds /The Boston Globe via AP, Pool

-Before she got the news that he was dead, Jenkins-Hernandez told Phil McGraw, "I felt like we were looking so bright.
+Before she got the news that he was dead, Jenkins told Phil McGraw, "I felt like we were looking so bright.
 We were going up a ladder to a positive direction."
 She had spoken to him on the phone about seven hours before a guard found him dead, shortly after 3 a.m. on April 19, 2017, and she said she was convinced she wasn't getting the full story from authorities.

-Attorney Jose Baez, who successfully defended Hernandez in the double homicide case, immediately called for an investigation into his client's death, saying the 27-year-old had given no indication of being suicidal.
+Jose Baez immediately called for an investigation into his client's death, saying the 27-year-old had given no indication of being suicidal.

 "Look, any time anybody kills themselves in a prison, something clearly went wrong," Massachusetts Gov. Charlie Baker told reporters at the time, saying he had full confidence in the integrity of any investigation.
-A detailed report (minus the content of the suicide notes, which was redacted) was released in May when the police concluded their inquiry.
+A detailed report (minus the content of the suicide notes, which was redacted) was released the following month when the police concluded their inquiry.

-"Aaron was a completely different figure and person than what has been portrayed," Jose Baez tells E!
-News in a new interview.
+"Aaron was a completely different figure and person than what has been portrayed," Baez told E!
+News in 2018.
 "I can tell you Aaron was a lot more intelligent, a lot more sensitive, a lot more caring than anyone has ever portrayed him to be before."

-What Baez means is that Hernandez wasn't just some reckless thug who threw his life away, nor was he the monster that he could easily come across as to anyone who only sees him through the lens of the crime he committed.
+What Baez meant was that Hernandez wasn't just some reckless thug who threw his life away, nor was he the monster that he could readily come across as to anyone who only viewed him through the lens of the crime he committed.

-There's no disputing that the young man didn't have high points in his life—winning a national championship with the University of Florida, signing a $40 million contract with the New England Patriots, becoming a father to daughter Avielle Janelle Jenkins-Hernandez, who was born on her dad's 23rd birthday.
+There's no disputing that the young man had high points in his life—winning a national championship with the University of Florida, signing a $40 million contract with the New England Patriots, becoming a father to daughter Avielle Janelle Jenkins-Hernandez, who was born on her dad's 23rd birthday.

 AP Photo/Elise Amendola